Baltimore Museum of Art: Art of the ancient Americas

-This collection contains works from 59 distinct artistic traditions from Aztec and Maya of Mesoamerica, Chimú and Muisca of Andean South America, and Nicoya and Atlantic Watershed of Costa Rica.
+This collection contains works from 59 distinct artistic traditions from Aztec and Maya of Mesoamerica, Chimú and Muisca of Andean South America, and Nicoya, and the Atlantic Watershed of Costa Rica.
 The collection includes works from 2500 BC to AD 1521.
 The core collection of 120 objects was given to the museum by Alan Wurtzburger in 1958, which significantly expanded the scope of the existing collection and provided momentum for a traveling exhibition of Peruvian ceramics titled Myths of Ancient Peru (1969).

 The collection is particularly admired for its West Mexico ceramics, including an important Nayarit house model and an enthroned chief.
 Also on display is a unique assemblage of 23 figures in dance regalia which celebrates ancient performance and highlights the diversity of Colima art.

 Other notable pieces include a finely worked serpentine figure of Olmec mastery, elegant portrayals of Maya and Aztec noblewomen showcasing the integral roles women played in the social, political, economic, and spiritual realms of society, and miniature gold votives in the Muisca tradition.

 Art of the Pacific Islands

 This exhibit includes artwork from several cultural traditions of the Pacific Islands, including Melanesia and Polynesia.
 Works in collection include jewelry, ornaments, and tapa cloths.

-Of notable interest is a finely carved lizard of dark wood and shell from Easter Island; a battle pectoral created from hundreds of Nassa shells, which highlights Middi art of New Britain; and an 18th-century royal Hawaiian necklace.
+Of notable interest is a finely carved lizard of dark wood and shell from Easter Island, a battle pectoral created from hundreds of Nassa shells, which highlight Middi art of New Britain; and an 18th-century royal Hawaiian necklace.

 Other highlights of the collection include a breast ornament embellished with small birds and stars that figured as insignia of prestige for the Tonga of the Fiji Islands.
 Featuring whale ivory and pearl shell design, it is recognized as one of the largest of its kind.

 Asian art

 The museum's Asian art collection includes works from China, Japan, India, Tibet, Southeast Asia, and the Near East.
-The collection is particularly known for its Chinese ceramics, with a particular depth in mortuary wares from the Tang Dynasty (618–907) and utilitarian stoneware from the 11th through the 13th centuries.
+The collection is particularly known for its Chinese ceramics, with a particular depth in mortuary wares from the Tang dynasty (618–907) and utilitarian stoneware from the 11th through the 13th centuries.
 Although more than 1,000 objects are comprised in this collection, because of limited space, only a portion of the pieces are on display at one time.
 Works are on view in rotating installations in the museum's Julius Levy Memorial Gallery.

 Some notable works in the collection include the life-sized early-15th-century bronze Guanyin, known widely as "Goddess of Mercy"; the robust figure of a horse from a Han dynasty tomb; a 39-piece mortuary retinue, a rare example of the quantities of clay figures that were placed in tombs during the early Tang dynasty; and an outstanding foliate-shaped brush washer that represents the mastery of Chinese blue-and-white porcelain.
 Asian art is also represented in other areas of the museum's collection, including 475 Japanese prints and 1,000 textiles from across Asia.